plone/training/installation.rst

 .. only:: not presentation

-    Plone 4.3.x requires a working Python 2.7 and several other system-tools that not every OS provides.
+    Plone 4.3.x and Plone 5 run on Python 2.7 and require several other system-tools that not every OS provides.
 Therefore the installation of Plone is different on every system.
 Here are some ways that Python can can be used:

 .. only:: presentation

-    Plone 4.3.x requires a working Python 2.7 and several other tools.
+    Plone 4.3-x and Plone 5 require a working Python 2.7 and several other tools.

     Installation is different on every system.

-* use a Python that comes pre-installed in your operating-system (most Linuxes and Mac OS have one)
+* use a Python that comes pre-installed in your operating-system (most Linuxes and Mac OS have Python 2.7)
 * use the `python-buildout <https://github.com/collective/buildout.python>`_
-* building Linux-packages
+* build python using Linux-packages
 * `homebrew <http://mxcl.github.com/homebrew>`_ (Mac OS X)
 * PyWin32 (Windows)

 .. only:: not presentation

-    MacOS 10.8 and Ubuntu 14.04 come with a working default Python 2.7 built in.
+    MacOS 10.8 - 10.10 and Ubuntu 14.04 come with a working default Python 2.7 built in.
 These are the lucky ones.
 To run a Plone-version older than 4.0 you need Python 2.4.
 That's not always easy to install.

 Most developers use their primary system to develop Plone.
 For complex setups they often use virtual linux-machines.

 * OS X: Use the python-buildout to compile python and homebrew for some missing linux-tools.
 * Linux: Depending on your linux-flavor you might have to build python yourself and install some tools.
 * Windows: Alan Runyan (one of Plone's founders) uses it.
-A downside: Plone seems to be running much slower on Windows.
+A downside: Plone seems to be running slower on Windows.

 Plone offers multiple options for being installed: